ryanyuyu/SOCVR-RoomInformation/README.md

 ##How does the room work?

 There are no obligations.
 We can't force you to do anything, and we don't want to either.
 The first purpose of the chat room is to have company as you go through the queue.
 Having a group beside you as you take on the queue really helps morale.
 We are also here to help with questions about what to do.
-Not sure what to do with a review item?
-Post a link and we will take a look at it!
+Not sure what to do with a post?
+Post a link and we will take a look at it.

 We are also using a tactic for the queue's filtering.
 By having all members concentrate on a single tag at a time we have a higher chance of completing the review tasks that we process.
-Whoever is leading the event of the day (usually Rene) will give the tag suggestion based off a SEDE query.
+The bot, Closey, will inform members of the tags to work on at the start of the event (or on demand with bot commands).

 We don't want to become a close vote posse.
 Every user should handle the review based on their own opinion/knowledge, choosing leave open, close, edit or skip when appropriate.
 Concentrating attention on a question in the context of whether or not to close a question, severely biases attention toward closing the question.<sup>1</sup>